 Murder inc is located on the North Drive to the house, and is only accessible during house opening hours.

 In 2022 join us as we celebrate a shared culture of making and collaboration, through a large-scale exhibition of 12 monumental sculptures that is free to access and enjoy for all in the park surrounding Chatsworth.

 Burning Man is a unique event that usually takes place annually in the Black Rock Desert in Nevada, USA, and we have worked with the Burning Man team and artists to bring its distinctive culture of possibility and creativity to the Derbyshire landscape.

-Radical Horizons: The Art of Burning Man at Chatsworth will feature eight existing sculptures and four works built on site.
-These will include three new participatory sculptures that will be created in the parkland with the help of visitors and local community groups over the course of the year, mirroring the build process at Burning Man that sees teams of volunteers gathering in the desert to create new artworks.
+Radical Horizons: The Art of Burning Man at Chatsworth features eight existing sculptures and four works built on site.
+These include three new participatory sculptures that will be created in the parkland with the help of local schools and community groups over the course of the year, mirroring the build process at Burning Man that sees teams of volunteers gathering in the desert to create new artworks.

 Visiting the exhibition

 The exhibition is free to access, however if you are visiting by car, and wish to park at Chatsworth, you must book in advance.
 Please note that if you book a ticket for the house, garden or farmyard, parking is included, and you do not need to book a separate car park ticket.
 If you wish to only use the car park, an advance car park ticket must be booked.